Bus Éireann: Bus Scoile

-Bus Éireann operates "Bus Scoile" (School Bus), the School Transport Scheme on behalf of the Department of Education.
+Bus Éireann operates "Bus Scoile" (Irish for 'school bus'), the school transport scheme, on behalf of the Department of Education.
 County Meath VEC assists Bus Éireann in administering the service in County Meath to all second-level schools.
 Bus Éireann is responsible for planning routes, employing bus drivers, collecting fares and ensuring compliance with safety regulations and insurance.
 For the 2023/2024 school year 161,000 students used the service.

-The 'Schools' services are mostly operated by cascaded second-hand ex-frontline vehicles.
-Due to recent regulations regarding seatbelts, all dated and unsuited vehicles were withdrawn and replaced with second-hand vehicles (mainly from the UK).
-From 2006 to 2016 Bus Éireann has been purchasing brand new buses from BMC, Euro Coach Builders Donegal, Alexander Dennis and TAM Motors Slovenia in 2016.
+The 'schools' services were formerly operated mostly by cascaded second-hand ex-frontline vehicles.
+Due to regulations regarding seatbelts, all dated and unsuited vehicles were withdrawn and replaced with second-hand vehicles (mainly from the UK).
+From 2006 to 2016, Bus Éireann purchased new buses from BMC, Euro Coach Builders Donegal, Alexander Dennis and TAM Motors Slovenia in 2016.

 A number of the routes are outsourced to local bus companies such as Dunshaughlin Coach Hire, Jerry Ryan, O'Rourkes, Bernard Kavanaghs, Bartons, and James Mullally Coach Hire.